From submitted reports

-Earl L. Harris Sr., 82, of Canadian, died Wednesday, July 10, 2013, at Jack C. Montgomery Veterans Administration Medical Center in Muskogee.
+Earl L. Harris Sr., 82, of Canadian, died Wednesday, July 10, 2013, at the Jack C. Montgomery VA Medical Center in Muskogee.

-He attended Canadian Shores Free Will Baptist Church.
+He attended the Canadian Shores Free Will Baptist Church.

-Survivors include his wife, Tommie Harris, of the home; daughters, Helen “Sissy” Wichert and husband, Greg, of Fairview, and Tommye “Snookie” Harris, of Canadian Shores; sons, David E. Harris and wife, Debbie, Fair Hope, Ala., Benjamin “Benji” Harris, of McAlester, and Earl “Buster” Harris Jr., of McAlester.
+He is survived by his wife, Tommie Harris, of the home; daughters, Helen “Sissy” Wichert and husband, Greg, of Fairview, and Tommye “Snookie” of Canadian Shores; and sons, David E. Harris and wife, Debbie, of Fair Hope, Ala., Benjamin “Benji” Harris, of McAlester, and Earl “Buster” Harris Jr., of McAlester.

-Also, grandchildren, Josh Harris, Jordan Harris, Michael Nazworth, Michelle Simms, Sherri Copeland, Kerri Copeland, Crystal Brown, Chris Short, Melissa and Terri, and Harley Harris; numerous great-grandchildren; six stepchildren; numerous stepgrandchildren; sisters, Margaret Autrey, Helen Crafts and husband.
-Doyle, and other family and friends.
+Also, grandchildren, Josh Harris, Jordan Harris, Michael Nazworth, Michelle Simms, Sherri Copeland, Kerri Copeland, Crystal Brown, Chris Short, Melissa and Terri, and Harley Harris; numerous great-grandchildren, six step-children, numerous step-grandchildren and other family members and friends.

-He was preceded in death by his parents, Benjamin and Minnie Harris; wife, JoAnn Harris; daughter, Katherine Ann Phillips, and son-in-law, Shannon Phillips; grandchildren, Timothy and Tiffanie Phillips; brother, Kenneth E. Harris; stepdaughters, Linda Luman and Sandra K. Hale, and brother-in-law, Pete Autrey.
+He was preceded in death by his parents, Benjamin and Minnie Harris; wife, JoAnn Harris; daughter, Katherine Ann Phillips and son-in-law, Shannon Phillips; grandchildren, Timothy and Tiffanie Phillips; brother, Kenneth E. Harris; and step-daughters, Linda Luman and Sandra K. Hale.

-Pallbearers were Mike Nazworth, Chris Short, Josh Harris, Jordan Harris, Matt Brown and Gully Taylor.
+Pallbearers will be Mike Nazworth, Chris Short, Josh Harris, Jordan Harris, Matt Brown and Gully Taylor.

-Honorary pallbearers were Bryan Hardin, Zach Betchol and Joseph Adkins.
+Honorary pallbearers will be Bryan Hardin, Zach Betchol and Joseph Adkins.